|On this page…|

 If your system has no operating modes, the system is stateless.
 If your system has operating modes, the system is modal.

-After identifying your system attributes, the first step is to create a new chart and select one of the following state machine types:
+After identifying your system attributes, the first step is to create a new chart.
+For more information, see sfnew.
+Select one of the following state machine types:

 Classic — The default machine type.
 Provides the full set of semantics for MATLAB charts and C charts.